carsoli/tasks/documentation.md

 /**
 * @name: indexOfProduct
-* @description same as indexOf in js array prototypes but for objects
+* @description same as indexOf in js array prototypes but for Product Object; (returns -1 if element is not found)
-* @param product: Object Product
+* @param index: number
 */